-1. Sheep originating from a flock that has previously been classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan.

-2. For any animal born after 1/1/2002, the CVI must include the flock of birth and the flock of origin, if different.
+- 1. Sheep originating from a flock that has previously been classified as either an infected or source flock can be exhibited in Illinois upon the completion of an approved flock plan. - 2.
+The CVI must include the flock of birth and the flock of origin, if different.